a-chris/new.achris.me/src/index.md

 layout: intro
 ---

 <b>Ehi, welcome to my website!
-I'm Christian, a software developer from Italy.</b>
+I'm Christian</b>

-I'm a passionate software developer and I love working on side projects or side jobs (hopefully).
+I'm a passionate software developer from Italy and I love working on side projects to create my own products.

-I am experienced in several aspects of software development: from monolith to microservices, data-intensive applications, background jobs a scale, CI/CD solutions and static website generation (like this one!).
+I am experienced in several aspects of software development: from monolith to microservices, data-intensive applications, background jobs at a scale, CI/CD solutions and static website generation (like this one!).

 Feel free to contact me for your next-big-thing project or just small collaborations.